MahediKamal/programming-in-emu8086___with-brief-theory/README.md

 We can also flag resister as the destination for pop.
 Syntax is `POPF` <br>

 If the stack is empty then `SP = 0100h` <br>

+# Let's learn about the procedure💦
+Syntax: <br>

+         Procedure_name     proc    type
+                             ; body

+                             ret
+         Procedure_name      endp

+- Here type can be of two types: `near` and `far`.
+By `default` it is `near`, It is not mandatory to specify the type. <br>
+When we use near and call a procedure from main then main procedure and the called procedure are in the same segment(.code segment).
+Otherwise, they are in a different segment. <br>

+`ret:` If we don't write this after the execution program will not come back from where it was called. it will just normally go to the next line. <br>
+***`Note: If we write ret in the main procedure then it will create an infinity loop.`***

+we can also use a number after `ret`: that is, if we write `ret 4` then first it will pop the stack top then it will also `pop (4/2) = 2 word` from the stack. <br>

+### How the procedure works:
+When we call a procedure from the `n-th` line then the address of the `n+1` th line is pushed into the `stack`.
+When the program `finds ret`, it `pops the top` of the stack and `save it to IP`. <br>
+So, if we push something into stack inside procedure then we must pop them before writing ret, otherwise program will not be able to get back to the n+1 th line. <br>

+### 3 common ways to pass parameters in the procedure:
+- Through resister
+- Through the global variable
+- Through stack